VeinsOfTheEarth/RivGraph/docs/source/quickstart/index.rst

 -----------------

 - Delta workflows then need shoreline and inlet-node vectors before pruning and direction setting.
-- River workflows typically proceed to pruning, centerline/mesh generation, and direction setting.
+- River workflows typically proceed to pruning, centerline and mesh generation, and direction setting.
-- Geovector export defaults to GeoPackage in the refactored v1 codebase.
+- Geovector export defaults to GeoPackage.

 Next places to go: